dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 Both `authenticate` and `signUp` methods have a very similar behavior.
 The first one makes a call, through the Angular 2 `Http` component, to `/api/sign-in` endpoint passing an object literal containing the user's e-mail and password.
 If the backend sends back a successful response, then `authenticate` method handles this response to the private method called `onAuthenticated`.
 This private method then takes three steps:

 1. It takes the user's data sent back and keeps it on the service memory, under the `_user` property.
-2. It gets the JWT token sent by the server and registers it on the `localStorage` under the `id_token` key.
+2. It gets the JWT token sent by the server and registers it on the `localStorage` under the `token` key.
 3. Sends the user to the `/grocery-list` Angular 2 route (yet to be defined).

 The `signUp` method proceeds almost in the exactly same way.
 The difference is that it sends the users name, in parallel with their e-mail and password, and the endpoint also changes to `/api/sign-up`.
 But, if the request gets a successful response, this methods proceeds exactly the same way as the `authenticate` method, passing the response to `onAuthenticated` private method.